The Foundation Credential

 By invitation · Not open for application

-All credential holders maintain Active status through a $99/year registry maintenance fee.
+All credential holders maintain Active status through a $99/year registry maintenance fee after the included period.
+Learn about Active status →

-IBBFA gives studios and employers a fast, public way to confirm instructor credentials, understand training level, and verify whether a credential is currently active.
+IBBFA gives studios and employers a fast, public way to confirm instructor credentials, understand training level, and verify whether a credential is currently active — across any barre method being taught.

 - Instant public verification — no emails or paperwork